Under Bolsonaro, Brazil gets poorer - 07/16/2022 - Market

 “Economic crises happen, they bring negative impacts, but the way they deal with them makes a lot of difference.
 The government now uses these events as an excuse, but the truth is that it was its duty to make public policies more efficient”, she says.

-“I attribute today’s problems to the economic policy model, which does not provide stimulus for recovery and left aside the social areas.
+“I attribute today’s problems to the economic policy model, which does not provide stimuli for recovery and left the social area aside.
 Before Covid, Bolsa Família had huge queues.
 Families that were impoverished in the crisis, already eligible for the program , were not being met.
 This could not have happened, because once a family falls into extreme poverty it can take generations to recover.”

 Economist Fernando de Holanda Barbosa Filho, a researcher at FGV-Ibre (Brazilian Institute of Economics of Fundação Getulio Vargas), believes that the genesis of impoverishment lies in the inability of governments to adjust public accounts, which would increase the confidence of private companies to increase investments, job creation and income growth.